davwright/Richard-Wright-of-Mousehole/README.md

 Richard *had been received on trial into the Methodist Itinerancy*

 ## 28th Methodist Conference 7 August 1771, Bristol
+*At the conference it was proposed that some preachers should go over to the American Continent* [page 46, Asbury Journal]
+*I returned to Bristol in the latter end of August, where Richard Wright was waiting for me" [page 47, Journal]
 * Mr. Wesley published his "Thoughts on Public Affairs"
 * Mr. Shirley and his friends came to project against the propositions.
 * Mr. Jospeh Benson admitted on trial
 * Messrs.
 Asbury and Wright sent to America.
 \[page 313, Review]
+## Wedneday 4 September 1771
+Richard and Francis set sail from a port near Bristol.
+## Sunday 8 September 1771

-*Richard Wright, a plain humble fisherman from the west of Cornwall, who had been received on trial into the Methodist Itinerancy the preceding year, offered likewise to go, that as a Gospel-fisher he might catch me.
+*Brother Wright preached a sermon on deck, and all the crew gave attention.* [Journal, page 47] *Richard Wright, a plain humble fisherman from the west of Cornwall, who had been received on trial into the Methodist Itinerancy the preceding year, offered likewise to go, that as a Gospel-fisher he might catch me.
 The Conference Minutes say, @Our brethren in America call aloud for help.
 Who are willing to go over and help them?
 Five were willing.
 The two appointed were Francis Asbury and Richard Wright*
 [The Wesleyan-Methodist Magazine, Volume 5, Part 1](https://books.google.at/books?id=N3MoAAAAYAAJ&pg=PA388&lpg=PA388&dq=richard+wright+wesleyan+conference&source=bl&ots=sU47EJ9s1Q&sig=ACfU3U3dHHQfYWw77s9i4rUMred4gqOhxA&hl=en&sa=X&ved=2ahUKEwibwMq4u9PoAhVHwqYKHfK2DtgQ6AEwA3oECAwQNg#v=onepage&q=richard%20wright%20wesleyan%20conference&f=false) www.methodistheritage.org.uk/archives-libraries-methodist.htm